Dungeons the Dragoning: Echoes of Discord!™

 7. Technology Advances: The progress of science has created modern wonders, such as clockworks, firearms, gaslights, and some steam power, though not all realms have access to this technology.
 As a counterpoint to this, some realms actively do not believe in magic and have no experience in such matters.
 The most prominent example are the two neighboring lands of Darkon and Lamordia, where the latter is a realm of science while the former is a land of the undead ruled by an Archlich.
 Even with the thinning of the Mists, Lamordians still refuse to believe that “magic” fuels the rotten automatons.

 8. The Gods Are Silent: While prayers are sometimes answered, the gods themselves do not talk to mortals.
-Those who claim to hear the voices of gods, are called madmen as often as prophets.
+Those who claim to hear the voices of gods are labelled as madmen as often as they are seen as prophets.
 Experienced travelers of the Planes may find this situation similar to that of Sigil, although without an entity like the Lady of Pain in this world, it is unknown why this is the case.
 Leaned scholars have hypothesized that “Dark Powers” may be responsible, though they cannot say if they are actively malevolent or simply acting out their nature.

 9. Respect the Power of the Vistani: These wandering vagabonds are often considered thieves, but the Vistani can also be entertainers, traders, craftsmen, and mystics.
 Yet, the potency of their curses and use of the Evil Eye keep the Vistani from being barred from towns.